eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 Currently the server is only able to cater to one client at a time.
 When the client disconnects, the server will break out of the recv-send while loop and exit the program.

-In this stage we will modify the `tcp_server.c` code to facilitate **concurrency**.
+In this stage we will modify the `tcp_server.c` code to facilitate [**concurrency**](<https://en.wikipedia.org/wiki/Concurrency_(computer_science)>).
 Concurrency refers to the ability to handle multiple clients simultaneously.
 We will achieve this with the help of **_epoll_**.

 ### epoll

-epoll is a I/O event notification mechanism provided by the Linux kernel.
-It allows applications to efficiently monitor multiple file descriptors (such as sockets) for various I/O events.
-Read about epoll [here](/guides/resources/linux-epoll).
+[epoll](/guides/resources/linux-epoll) is a I/O event notification mechanism provided by the Linux kernel.
+It allows applications to efficiently monitor multiple file descriptors for various I/O events.

 ## Implementation